Garden Series, Garden Tips & Tree Manual

 The picture on the left shows some of the planting.
 To the right is a portion of the rain garden after some heavy rains this Wednesday and Saturday.
 The sedges in the foreground and Blue Flag Iris in the background are three season old.
 Other plants are just beginning to emerge and some are under water.
 Water doesn’t percolate as quickly this spring as the ground is already saturated and not all the plants are actively growing but this six inches of water will be mostly gone in four or five days.

-The picture below taken today (Monday, May 16th) at noon.
+The picture below taken on May 16, 2016 at noon.
 You can see the water has receded about 2”.

 What we have learned: